Education and Social Work Menu

 Teaching experience requirements

 You must have at least 100 hours of relevant volunteer or paid teaching experience working with groups of middle or high school students.
 These hours must be completed by the application deadline.
-A minimum of 25 hours must be in a secondary-school classroom or environment.
+A minimum of 25 hours must be in a middle or secondary-school classroom in Canada (or equivalent environment).

-If you are not able to complete all of the required 100 hours by the June 1, 2021 deadline, you can still apply to the program but your score in that aspect of the application review process will be adjusted accordingly which will impact your ranking within the applicant pool.
+If you are not able to complete all of the required 100 hours of experience by the Feb.
+15 deadline, you can still apply to the program.

 Spontaneous composition and personal interview

 If you meet the basic requirements for the program, you will be interviewed by members of the faculty and practising classroom teachers.
 The interview is approximately 15 minutes; all candidates are asked the same questions.
 Immediately prior to the interview, you will be asked to write a spontaneous composition of approximately 500 words on a question pertinent to education.
-You can arrange to have your interview conducted via Skype and can complete your spontaneous composition at another location and under approved supervision.
+You can arrange to have your interview conducted virtually and you can complete your spontaneous composition remotely as well.

-- Statement of 100 Hours of Experience Form
+- Statement of 100 Hours of Experience Online Form

 - Official transcripts (not photocopies) from all post-secondary institutions (other than studies completed at TRU)